ZCCM-IH

 Positive: Represents Zambian state interests in mining sector.
 Listed status provides some governance transparency.

 Concerns: Limited operational capacity — primarily a holding company.
-Mopani transfer to IRH raises questions about value realisation for Zambian citizens.
-KCM debacle demonstrated governance challenges.
+The Mopani IRH/Delta transaction raises questions about value realisation for Zambian citizens.
+The KCM dispute demonstrated governance challenges.

 Lobito Corridor Rating: Pending formal assessment